epastrana33/NTT-Lab-PJCT/README.md

 # NTT-Lab-PJCT
-NTT-lab in divergence Built a SMB (small/medium business) network, with a LAN, DMZ, and Guest network.
-A Windows domain environment.
-A IIS webserver.
-A Windows FTP server.
-A Win10 workstation.
-A LAMP webserver running on Ubuntu, hosting a wiki.
-A FortiGate firewall, with a VIP for a DMZ webserver.
+NTT-lab that I completed through Divergence Academy.
+We built a SMB (small/medium business) network, with a LAN, DMZ, guest network, a Windows domain environment, IIS webserver, Windows FTP server, Win10 workstation, a LAMP webserver running on Ubuntu that is hosting a wiki, and a FortiGate firewall with a VIP for a DMZ webserver.